IBM-Cloud/docs-services/services/NexionaDashRepWIoT/index.md

+---

+copyright:

+  years: 2017

+lastupdated: "2017-03-10"

+---

+{:new_window: target="_blank"}
+{:shortdesc: .shortdesc}
+{:screen:.screen}
+{:codeblock:.codeblock}
+{:pre: .pre}

-Getting started with MIIMETIQ Dashboards and Reports for Watson IoT
+# Getting started with MIIMETIQ Dashboards and Reports for Watson IoT
 {: #gettingstarted}

 NEXIONA presents MIIMETIQ Dashboards and Reports; a simple way to create custom Reports and Dashboards for your Watson IoT Proof of Concept.
 As new 'widgets' are added, data from devices is immediately displayed either as a current value, values over time (in graphical or tabular view) or located on a map.
 Multiple layouts can be created per project.
 An ideal way to prove concepts before scaling up to the full project using the Watson IoT Platform. {:shortdesc}